-Are you truly familiar with how to use Kong toys?
-They rank highly in any list of the best dog toys, and have a wide variety of uses that make them an excellent choice for many dogs.
-Kongs are hollow rubber toys that can be stuffed with a variety of dog treats or food items for your dog to enjoy, then cleaned in the dishwasher.
+Kongs are hollow toys, made of rubber.
+Some are soft enough for teething puppies, while others are designed for vigorous chewers.
+They can be stuffed with a variety of dog treats or food items for your dog to enjoy; after use, they can easily be cleaned in the dishwasher.
 Kong toys are available in a variety of sizes, ranging from extra-small sizes for toy breeds, to extra-extra-large sizes for very large dogs.
-Some are designed to be soft for teething puppies, while others are specifically designed for heavy chewers.
-Fortunately, there’s a Kong toy to fit nearly any dog.
+Fortunately, there’s a Kong toy to fit the needs of nearly any dog.

 - The best dog chew toys: Give them something to get their teeth into